Cutoff phenomenon for the warp-transpose top with random shuffle: Upper bound for total variation distance

-We now focus on bounding $\left|\left|P^{*k}-U_{\Gn}\right|\right|_{\text{TV}}$ from above when $k\geq n\log n+Cn,\;C>1$.
+In this section, we use the coupling argument to obtain an upper bound of $\left|\left|P^{*k}-U_{\Gn}\right|\right|_{\text{TV}}$ when $k\geq n\log n+Cn,\;C>1$.
 Our method uses the known upper bound for the transpose top with random shuffle \cite[Theorem 5.1]{D1} and coupling argument.
 Let us first recall Markov chain coupling. \begin{defn} A \emph{coupling} of Markov chains with transition matrix $M$ is a process $(X_t,Y_t)_t$ such that both $X:=(X_t)_t$ and $Y:=(Y_t)_t$ are Markov chains with transition matrix $M$ and with possibly different initial distribution. \end{defn} Given a coupling $(X_t,Y_t)_t$ of a Markov chain with transition matrix $M$, suppose that $T_{\text{couple}}$ is a random time such that

 Then for every pair of initial distribution $(\mu,\nu)$

 The coupling is called \emph{successful} if

 The random time $T_{\text{couple}}$ is known as the \emph{coupling time}.
 The coupling is called \emph{maximal} if equality holds in \eqref{eq:coupling-ineq}, i.e.